 Deep Transcranial Magnetic Stimulation (dTMS) is an innovative treatment that offers lasting relief from depression symptoms. dTMS has been clinically proven to be an effective and non-invasive alternative for those who are not able to find relief from prescription medications. dTMS has also been shown to have none of the side effects that are commonly seen in antidepressant treatment and electric shock therapy (ECT).

 Achieve TMS East understands that each person has a unique background and history, which is why we provide a free phone and in-person consultation to understand your needs and how we can help.
 Our care team consists of compassionate, board certified psychiatrists, psychiatric nurse practitioners, and experienced TMS technicians who will walk you through the treatment process, answer any questions, and ensure high quality care so you or your loved ones can achieve the most effective outcome.

 Many people have treatment resistant depression, where antidepressants have helped little if at all.
 Transcranial Magnetic Stimulation is an excellent alternative.
 Whether or not antidepressants have helped previously, TMS can still be effective.

 Transcranial Magnetic Stimulation utilizes a helmet containing a magnetic coil that is placed gently on the patient’s head.
 The coil produces a magnetic field that pulses directly to the part of the brain where mood is regulated.
 This brain stimulation activates the chemicals in the brain to produce the natural feeling of happiness and well-being.
 The TMS difference is that it produces long-lasting results with little to no side effects.

-TMS: The exciting treatment technology that has helped thousands of patients with medication-resistant depression
+TMS: The exciting treatment technology that has helped thousands of patients with medication-resistant Depression and OCD.